DanMorriss/lumos-online-banking/README.md

 - Allow users to change PIN.
 - Add an admin feature to view all customers and corresponding account information, search for a user and delete a users profile.
 - Allow user to delete their account.
-- Don't allow usernames to begin with numbers.
-Must begin with a letter.

 [Back to top](<#contents>)